The Woolly Bear Caterpillar and NJ Winter Weather

 Is there any scientific validity to this rule of thumb?

 Dr. Curran knew that his samples were small.
-One would have to look at a vast number of caterpillars in any location, over many, many years, to form any sort of scientific conclusion.
+One would have to look at a vast number of caterpillars in any location, over many years, to form any scientific conclusion.

 Most scientists discount the folklore of woolly bear predictions as just that: folklore.

-Look at the woolly bear photos above...and form your own conclusion.
+Look at my woolly bear photos above...and form your own conclusion.